-Focus on deep breathing to calm your mind and to help release any unnecessary tensions.
+Focus on deep breathing to calm your mind and help release unnecessary tensions.

 Then, try to walk your left foot to the outer edge of your mat and place your elbows on the floor and repeat.

-- Inhale slowly as you lay on your stomach flat on the floor, grab your hands behind yourself, and slowly exhale as your plant the top of your feet to the floor, then inhale as you come out of the position and push yourself up.
+- Inhale slowly as you lay on your stomach flat on the floor, grab your hands behind yourself, and slowly exhale as your plant the top of your feet on the floor, then inhale as you come out of the position and push yourself up.

-Remember to pace your breathing to ensure that you’re lowering your heart rate and releasing any tensions from your body.
+Remember to pace your breathing to ensure you’re lowering your heart rate and releasing any tension from your body.

 Melatonin, the hormone that controls sleep, helps your body distinguish between day and night.

 4. Cut Back on Caffeine

 One practice that could assist you in spacing this time frame is to avoid any caffeinated beverage after your lunch.

 Not only does caffeine negatively impact how fast you fall asleep, but there are a variety of issues linked to the consumption of excessive caffeine.

 It may be a wise idea to consider weening yourself of this drug to improve your sleep and overall health.